-void XtAppGetErrorDatabaseText(app\context, name, type, class, default, buffer\return, nbytes, database)
+void XtAppGetErrorDatabaseText(app_context, name, default, buffer_r return, nbytes, database);

-String name, type, class;

-String buffer\return;

-int nbytes;

-XrmDatabase database;

-name

-type Specify the name and type concatenated to form the resource name of the error message.

-class Specifies the resource class of the error message.

-default Specifies the default message to use if an error database entry is not found.

-buffer\return Specifies the buffer into which the error message is to be returned.

-nbytes Specifies the size of the buffer in bytes.

-database Specifies the name of the alternative database to be used, or NULL if the application context's error database is to be used.
+app_context Specifies the application context. name , type Specify the name and type concatenated to form the resource name of the error message. class Specifies the resource class of the error message. default Specifies the default message to use if an error database entry is not found. buffer_return Specifies the buffer into which the error message is to be returned. nbytes Specifies the size of the buffer in bytes. database Specifies the name of the alternative database to be used, or NULL if the application context's error data- base is to be used.